clear-code/xmlua/docs/reference/html-sax-parser.md

 It makes HTMLSAXParser object.

-You can make object of `xmllua.HTMLSAXParser` class as below example.
+You can make object of `xmlua.HTMLSAXParser` class as below example.

 Example: